hilaryhavens/mcclung1/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This is a sample collection for English 595 / DH 510.

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents